 - Rear facing weight range: 4-40 pounds

-- Rear facing height range, United States: Until the child’s head is 1 inch below the adjuster handle on the headrest when fully extended
+- Rear facing height range, United States: Until the child’s head is 1 inch below the adjuster handle on the headrest

 - Rear facing height range, Canada: until the child is 43 inches tall

 - Forward facing weight range: 22-65 pounds (seats made before 2015 may have a lower minimum weight; always follow the manual that came with your seat).

 - Forward facing height range: less than 49 inches tall

 - High-back booster weight range, United States: 30-100 pounds

 - High-back booster weight range, Canada: 40-100 pounds

 - High-back booster height range, United States: 38-57 inches tall

 - High-back booster height range, Canada: 40-57 inches tall